MustafaSyed19/Bookstore_Project_EECS_4413/README.md

 npm run dev
 ```

-Open the localhost link printed in the front-end terminal (typically [http://localhost:5173](http://localhost:5173)).
+Open the localhost link printed in the front-end terminal.

 ---